GaganEleven/Smart-Glow/README.md

 1. Open ESP8266 folder and follow the README.md on that folder to flash firmware to ESP.
 2. Open Arduino folder and follow the README.md on that folder to upload program to arduino.
 3. Open Android folder and follow the README.md on that folder to install android application to the android smartphone.

-There you go, Happy Programming!
-Good Luck with Arduino and Esp.